 We tow it with the sidecar!
 We added a simple custom-built metal fitting to the top case mount and installed a trailer hitch.
 As you can see in the pictures, it was a lot of fun, and all the neighbor kids loved it, joining us on many trips to the beach with our sidecar and boat.

 So then, with a family, a custom build sidecar in Thailand is a good solution for all-around motorbike travel.
-We have done more than 40 thousand kilometers with the sidecar in 8 years.
-And, the motorbike has never had any problems with the heavy load.
+We have done over 40 thousand kilometers with the sidecar in 8 years.
+And the motorbike has never had any problems with the heavy load.

 We enjoy visiting all the beautiful places around Pattaya and have never felt held back by running around with the sidecar.

 I never regret doing it.
 Life is the sum of all our choices, and happiness is not by chance but by choice.
 So, I would build it again.